If you need immediate help or advocacy for your domestic violence situation

 Online: https://www.thehotline.org/help/

-Pánfila believes our society will demand action in response to the silent epidemic of DV-related TBI.
-Science will be the game-changing factor that ends the stigma of domestic violence and opens up long-needed conversations about saving lives while developing needed treatment and resources to all individuals suffering from DV-related TBI and neurodegenerative diseases.
+Pánfila believes our society will respond to the call to begin addressing and providing help for individuals impacted by the silent and long ignored pandemic of DV-TBI and head trauma and potentially DV-CTE.
+Science will be the game-changing factor that ends the stigma of domestic violence and opens up long-needed conversations about saving lives while developing needed treatment and resources to individuals suffering from DV-TBI and DV-CTE.

-A powerful new documentary, This Hits Home, tells intentional parts of Dr. Garay-Serratos’ domestic violence – related traumatic brain injury healing journey in the wake of learning that her mother’s repeated blows to the head from María’s father caused chronic traumatic encephalopathy (CTE) and possibly early-onset Alzheimer’s disease (AD).
+Dr. Garay-Serratos’ domestic violence – chronic traumatic encephalopathy/traumatic brain injury (DV-TBI/CTE) and overall head trauma journey in the wake of learning that her mother’s repeated head trauma and subconcussive head impacts from María’s father caused CTE and possibly early-onset Alzheimer’s disease (AD), serves as the backdrop for This Hits Home, a powerful new feature documentary.
 These progressive neurodegenerative disorders led to her mother’s premature death.
-Her resolve that all who are affected by DV must be heard and helped stems from the awareness that her father’s uncontrollable rages, impulses, irritability, etc. were also the result of the DV-TBI he suffered throughout his childhood at the hands of his father.
-The Cycle of DV as described in the US, simply does not apply to María’s family.
-No, for her family, it is the Cycle of DV-TBI.
+Her resolve that all who are affected by DV must be heard and helped stems from the awareness that her father’s uncontrollable rages, impulses, irritability, etc. were from CTE as a result of the DV-nonconcussive head impacts and TBI he suffered throughout his childhood at the hands of his father.

 Have you seen